alex0rpi/alex0rpi/README.md

 I was born in Barcelona, where I was raised and took my engineering degree.
 For the last academic year I was enticed to pursue my studies abroad so I took a double engineering degree program between UPC (Barcelona) and ENSAM (Bordeaux).
 Then I started off my work experience back in Barcelona with an automotive engineering company (MAZEL).
 A year later I decided to move to France again, this time Toulouse, to do an advanced master’s degree in aeronautical maintenance at ISAE Supaero.
 Then I had the chance to work for Airbus at the Saint Eloi pylons factory.
 At first I was a maintainability engineer as a subcontractor for a French company (Aeroconseil) for three years.
 Then I joined a Spanish supplier (ARITEX) to co-manage the design and implementation of the A330neo pylon assembly line.
 Two years later tough, I started missing my hometown and also the permanent travelling was taking its toll on my personal life.
 Thus, after some hard meditating and having spent over 6 years in France, I decided to quit my job, come back to my hometown, and re-think my career.
 I then started reskilling myself to software development and today I am a junior fullstack developer.
 I am always eager to level up my knowledge, build projects and try new ways.

 # Programing experience
-* December 2023 ⭐🔋I started a new position as junior engineer at NTT Data in Barcelona!!<br>
+* From December 2023 ⭐🔋I started a new position as junior engineer at NTT Data in Barcelona!<br>
 * June-December 2023 | Involved in [ITA-WIKI](https://github.com/IT-Academy-BCN/ita-wiki) as backend developer.<br>
 # Developer training
 * Jan-June 2023 | Backend development bootcamp at Mediatic (Barcelona).
 The end of bootcamp project is a fullstrack chat web app that can be found in my pinned repositories.<br>